ankitchaahat/collaborative_based_book_recommendation_syatem/README.md

 Read data from CSV files (Books.csv, Users.csv, Ratings.csv) using pd.read_csv() and store them in DataFrames (books, users, ratings).

-# 3. Handle Warnings Related to Mixed Data Types:

-Address the DtypeWarning regarding mixed types in columns (if necessary by specifying dtype or low_memory=False).

-# 4. Inspect the DataFrames:

-Display the first few rows of each DataFrame using head() to understand the structure and content of the data.

-# 5. Check DataFrame Shapes:

-Use shape to determine the number of rows and columns in each DataFrame.

-# 6. Identify Missing Values:

-Use isnull().sum() to identify missing values in each DataFrame.

-# 7 .
-Check for Duplicate Records:

-Use duplicated().sum() to check if there are any duplicate records in the DataFrames.

-# 8. Merge Ratings with Book Titles:

-Merge ratings with books DataFrame on the ISBN column to get a DataFrame with book titles (ratings_with_name).

-# 9. Calculate Number of Ratings per Book:

-Group by Book-Title and count the number of ratings.
-Rename the column to num-ratings.

-# 10. Convert 'Book-Rating' to Numeric:

-Convert the Book-Rating column to numeric to handle non-numeric values (if any).

-# 11. Calculate Average Ratings per Book:

-Group by Book-Title and compute the mean rating.
-Rename the column to avg-ratings.

-# 12. Merge DataFrames for Popularity:

-Merge num_rating_df with avg_rating_df on Book-Title to create a DataFrame (popular_df) with both number of ratings and average ratings.

-# 13. Filter Popular Books:

-Filter books with at least 250 ratings and sort them by avg-ratings in descending order.

-# 14. Merge with Books Data:

-Merge popular_df with the original books DataFrame to get additional details like ISBN, Book-Author, etc.

-# 15. Remove Duplicates Based on Book Title:

-Remove duplicate entries based on the Book-Title column.

-# 16. Finalize the Popular Books DataFrame:

-Further refine popular_df to keep only relevant columns and ensure no duplicates.
+# 3. Check Dataset Shapes:

+Print the shape of each dataset to confirm they have been loaded correctly.

+# 4. Merge Datasets to Include Book Titles:

+Merge ratings with books to include book titles and other relevant details.

+# 5 .
+Calculate the Number of Ratings for Each Book:

+Group by Book-Title and count the number of ratings for each book.

+# 6. Convert Ratings to Numeric:

+Convert the Book-Rating column to a numeric type to handle any non-numeric values.

+# 7. Calculate Average Rating for Each Book:

+Compute the average rating for each book.

+# 8. Merge Average and Number of Ratings DataFrames:

+Merge the dataframes containing the number of ratings and average ratings.

+# 9 .
+Filter Books with Minimum Ratings:

+Filter books with at least 250 ratings and sort by average rating.

+# 10. Merge Additional Book Information:

+Merge popular_df with books to include author names and image URLs, and remove duplicates.

+# 11. Identify Active Users:

+Group by User-ID to find users who have rated more than 200 books.

+# 12. Filter Ratings for Active Users:

+Filter the ratings to include only the ratings given by these active users.

+# 13. Identify Frequently Rated Books:

+Filter books that have been rated by at least 50 different users.

+# 14. Create Final Ratings DataFrame:

+Create a final ratings dataframe containing only the frequently rated books.

+# 15. Create a Pivot Table:

+Generate a pivot table for the final_ratings with Book-Title as rows, User-ID as columns, and Book-Rating as values.
+Fill missing values with 0.

+# 16 .
+Compute Cosine Similarity:

+Calculate cosine similarity between books based on user ratings.

+# 17. Define Recommendation Function:

+Implement a function to recommend books based on a given book's similarity score.

+# 18 .Test the Recommendation Function:

+Use the recommendation function to test for a specific book.

+# 19 .
+Save Necessary Data to Files:

+Serialize the popular books dataframe, pivot table, books dataframe, and similarity scores to files using the pickle module.

+By following these steps, you create a book recommendation system using popularity-based filtering and collaborative filtering techniques with cosine similarity.